Shaam Savera | Palak Paneer Kofta (No Onion Garlic)

-Shaam Savera or Palak Paneer Kofta Curry is a delicious way to up your kofta game and put something on the table that really stands out.
-This is a no onion garlic recipe for those who follow the sattvic lifestyle or want something extra special for Navratri
+Shaam Savera or Palak Paneer Kofta Curry is a delicious no onion garlic recipe that also really stands out at the table.
+Perfect for the sattvic lifestyle or when you want something special for Navratri!

 Love Paneer?
 Also try my Shahi Paneer, Easy Palak Paneer – Restaurant Style and Restaurant Style Paneer Butter Masala

-Shaam Savera is basically a palak paneer kofta curry where koftas (balls) are made by encasing creamy paneer in a delicious palak or spinach casing and deep fried.
-So that when you cut into these, you get the impression of evening (shaam) and morning (savera).
-It's the whole contrast between dark and night.
-Get it?
+We make deep fried koftas with a creamy paneer stuffing and a coating of palak coated.
+When you cut into these, you get the impression of evening (shaam) and morning (savera).
+It’s the whole contrast between dark and night.

 How to Make Shaam Savera